We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 Be sure to convert your resume to a plain-text file as well.
 To do this, copy your resume into a plain text document without formatting and check the results.
 You’ll want to look for things like disorganized headings, scrambled words or missing details from the original resume.

-5 ATS-friendly resume templates
+5 ATS-friendly Resume Templates

 ATS resume template – Contemporary